Curriculum Vitae

 1998

-Winner, “#1 Exhibition of 2015” for Alien She, OC Weekly
+Winner, “#1 Exhibition of 2015” for Alien She, OC Weekly, CA

 Nominee, The Gerrit Lansing Independent Vision Award, Independent Curators International (ICI)

-Leadership Grant for Arts Managers, Alcoa Foundation
+Leadership Grant for Arts Managers, Alcoa Foundation, PA

 Experimental Television Center Grant to attend the 48th Robert Flaherty Film Seminar, Vassar College, Poughkeepsie, NY